Next Diversity Committee Meeting: Sunday,January 30 4pm

 Please email Committee Chair Marty Frankel at email@example.com for information

-The Marin CAMFT Diversity Committee is excited to announce an opportunity for engagement, connection, and reflection this summer.
-Join us as we come together in a Study Group around the book Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor by Layla F. Saad.
+The Marin CAMFT Diversity Committee offered a Study Group around the book Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor by Layla F. Saad.

 This Study Group is being organized by the Diversity Committee, with two co-facilitators who will be serving the group to manage logistics only.
 This will be a participant-led experience.
 Because of this format, this does not meet the CAMFT requirement for training and will not qualify for CEUs.